 Restoring your Mac to the factory settings can help fix problems if nothing else has worked.
 You should also restore your Mac to the factory settings before giving away or selling it to get rid of all your personal files and information.

 Because following the instructions below will wipe out all of the data on your Mac, make sure to back up your important files first.
-Sorting out the junk from the files worth keeping might seem like a lot of work, but the Dr. Cleaner app makes it easy by quickly cleaning up unwanted files and data, so remember to use it before starting the steps below.
+Sorting out the junk from the files worth keeping might seem like a lot of work, but the Cleaner One Pro app makes it easy by quickly cleaning up unwanted files and data, so remember to use it before starting the steps below.

 Preserve Your Important Files

 After using Cleaner One Pro to remove the clutter, you can back up the remaining files using Time Machine.

 1. Click the Time Machine menu icon () on the menu bar and choose Open Time Machine Preferences…

 You can also click the Apple menu icon (), select System Preferences…, and then click Time Machine.